beacon-biosignals/julia_pod/README.md

   using a local editor
   or add dependencies to your project from within your julia session, things will just work.
+  Julia REPL history will also transfer between local julia and julia_pod sessions.

 The point of this, beyond making it easier to use a k8s cluster, is that your dev env now closely resembles a